 Thanksgiving is almost here, but it hasn’t happened yet.
 There’s still time to change your mindset, change some habits, and have a healthy Thanksgiving – and the rest of the season too.
 Here are a few tips on how to get started.

-Stress Reduction is Essential
+Stress reduction is essential

-Keep Moving
+Keep moving

-You might wonder when you aren’t moving these days, but I’m talking about more intentional movement for your health.
-Yes, all that shopping counts as exercise, but if you’re stressed out while you shop you may be cancelling out the benefits.
+You might wonder when you aren’t moving these days, but I’m talking about intentional movement for your health.
+Yes, all that shopping counts as exercise, but if you’re stressed out while you shop you may be canceling out the benefits.
 Try to fit in exercise you love – running, biking, swimming, a dance class, or a brisk walk outside – every single day.
 You don’t need an hour – even ten minutes could boost your mood and give you renewed energy.
 If you can’t fit it in any other way, try parking as far away as possible when running errands.
 On Thanksgiving, ask friends and family to join you in a brisk walk, a game of pass, or a dance party in the living room.

 There is no greater path to healthy holidays than monitoring your eating habits to be sure you’re on track.
 Plan ahead if you know you won’t have time to eat.
 Cut fresh vegetables in advance, and dip them in guacamole for a snack that can keep you going.
 Or throw a bag of nuts in your purse for a quick pick-me-up when you’re on the go.
 Don’t go several hours between eating — that’s a recipe for disaster!
 Avoid processed foods as much as possible, and enjoy plenty of fresh fruits and vegetables.

-Make Time for Yourself
+Make time for yourself

 It’s hard to get the vitamins and minerals you need to sustain health from food alone, and that’s especially true when you find yourself on the go more than usual.
 A high-quality multivitamin can help keep you on track.
-If you find yourself with symptoms that indicate you need extra support, try some of my targeted products for adrenal support, sleep support, or stress relief.
+If you find yourself with symptoms that indicate you need extra support, try some of my targeted products for adrenal support, digestive support, sleep support, or stress relief.

-Start Today and Enjoy Happy – and Healthy – Holidays!
+Start today and enjoy happy – and healthy – holidays!

 There’s no time like right now to change the way you’re experiencing this holiday season.
 Give yourself permission to enjoy the holidays, rather than trying to simply get through them.
 Don’t fall into old patterns that aren’t serving you well.
 Start a new tradition; take care of yourself and create a truly wonderful time of year!